-I am thrilled to be in the new issue of the Oxford American with this piece about segregated tennis in the South.
+I am thrilled to be in the Summer 2019 issue of the Oxford American with this piece about segregated tennis in the South.

 It is Green Book, told through a tennis lens.